Beer Trouble Shooting

 Pricing Strategy

 The pricing strategy used to calculate liquor, by the establishment can also impact the pour cost of draught beer.
 For example, if the establishment prices their beer based on the cost per ounce, they may have a lower pour cost but a lower profit margin.
 On the other hand, if the establishment prices their beer based on the perceived value to the customer, they may have a higher pour cost but a higher profit margin.
+Understanding the retail value of the product helps in setting competitive prices.

 In conclusion, several factors can affect the pour cost of draught beer.
 By considering these factors and adjusting their pricing strategy accordingly, establishments can maximize their profit margins and beverage costs while still offering quality beer to their customers.